wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-jp.md

 After you boot

 Press alt and "+" in same time
-(BTW,my keyborad is standard USA version,the hot key is not same between different language version keyboard,so strongly recommand to get an external USA version keyborad to use for this guide)
+(BTW,my keyborad is standard USA version,the hot key is not same between different language version keyboard,so strongly recommand to get an external USA version keyborad for this guide)

 And use ↑and↓ in your keyboard to find "cpusetup"